toolleeo/cli-apps/README.md

 * [SOPS](https://github.com/getsops/sops) - SOPS (Secrets OPerationS) is a simple and flexible tool for managing secrets, sops is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats, encrypting the values but not the keys.
 * [StegCloak](https://github.com/kurolabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords
 * [uacme](https://github.com/ndilieto/uacme) - ACMEv2 client written in plain C with minimal dependencies.
+* [van-gonography](https://github.com/JoshuaKasa/van-gonography) - Hide your files of any type inside a image of your choice using steganography.
 * [wifi-password](https://github.com/rauchg/wifi-password) - Get wifi pass.

 ## <a name="shells"></a>Shells